The benefits of family dinner, and why experts say it’s one of the most powerful tools parents have to raise healthy, happy, and successful kids.

 It can be challenging with busy schedules and extracurricular activities to find time to sit down and eat dinner together.
 Yet, sitting down as a family is so important academically for your child and it does not have an equivalent activity that comes close to replicating its value to a child.

-When I’m talking about family dinner, I specifically mean a dinner where the family members not only eat together but all technology is put away and the television of OFF.
+When I’m talking about family dinner, I specifically mean a dinner where the family members not only eat together but all technology is put away and the television turned OFF.

 Family dinners are for eating and conversation, and the conversation aspect is vital!